You can download Wage Inspectorate Victoria's complaints and feedback policy as a PDF here or read the full text below.

 Introduction

-The Inspectorate achieves these aims by providing advice through its information line and website, assessing child employment permit applications, resolving long service leave claims and undertaking a range of compliance functions including investigation and intelligence-led risk-based auditing.
+We achieve these aims by providing information through our information line and website, and undertaking a range of monitoring and compliance functions, including intelligence-led risk-based auditing, investigations and prosecutions.

 We welcome feedback and value your comments on the service you receive.
 While we make every effort to deliver the highest value services to the public, we recognise that there may be occasions when people are not fully satisfied with the service they have received.

-- how members of the public can provide feedback or make a complaint to the Inspectorate
+- sets out how members of the public can provide feedback or make a complaint

 Guiding principles